-- a Notice of Annual Meeting of Shareholders; - a Proxy Statement describing the proposals to be voted on at the Annual Meeting; and - our letter to shareholders highlighting our 2011 financial and business performance.
+- · a Notice of Annual Meeting of Shareholders; - a Proxy Statement describing the proposals to be voted on at the Annual Meeting; and - our letter to shareholders highlighting our 2011 financial and business performance.

-We are once again mailing to our shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access these materials and vote online.
+On April [ ], 2012, we expect to mail to our shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access these materials and vote online.
 We believe electronic delivery expedites the receipt of materials, while lowering costs and reducing the environmental impact of our Annual Meeting.
 If you receive a Notice of Internet Availability of Proxy Materials by mail, you will not receive paper copies of these materials unless you specifically request them.
 You may request paper copies to be sent to you in the mail by following the instructions on the Notice.